legolas/switch-2-lambdas/README.md

 # switch-2-lambdas

-Replace a switch with a lambda implementation
+This is an example showing how switch statements can be replaced with lambda expressions.

+## References

+See [my blog]() for the full article.